robertvitoriano/rooming-lists/API_REFERENCE.md

 # 📘 API Controller Documentation

-This document provides an initial overview of the available  endpoints in the Rooming Lists API.
+This document provides an overview of the available  endpoints in the Rooming Lists API.

+# AuthController

+**Base Route:** `/auth`

+---

+## POST `/`

+### 🔐 Purpose

+Issues a JWT bearer token used to authenticate requests to other protected routes within the application.

+---

+### 📝 How to Use

+Send a `POST` request to the `/auth` endpoint.
+On success, you will receive a JSON response containing a JWT token.

+To authorize requests to protected routes, include this token in the `Authorization` header with the `Bearer` prefix:

 ---